kattlo/kattlo-cli/README.md

 - Clusters
 - and more soon . . .

+## Installation

+TODO

 ## Released Features

 - [x] Topic migrations
 - [ ] Schema migrations
 - [ ] ACL migrations
 - [ ] Cluster migrations
+- [ ] ksqlDB migrations

 ## Usage

 ### Common Options

 - `--config-file`: Path to Kattlo configuration file for migrations
-- `--kafka-cfg`: Path to properties file to be used for Kafka Admin Client
+- `--kafka-config-file`: Path to properties file to be used for Kafka Admin Client

 In the `.kattlo.yaml` configuration file you may define the following
 properties: